Officials Seek to Prevent Winter COVID Surge

 First published in the Nov.
-20 print issue of the Burbank Leader.
+20 print issue of the Glendale News Press.

 As California continues its recovery from the coronavirus pandemic largely resulting from having a majority of its population vaccinated against the disease, people are reverting back to normalcy.